-Cypress Elementary has received the Golden Volunteer Award for the past 28 years.
+Cypress Elementary has received the Golden Volunteer Award for the past 29 years.
 Due to this high level of parental involvement, the school has improved as indicated by steadily improving SAT and FCAT scores.
-The number of cleared volunteers increased from 119 to 340, representing a 285 percent increase from the 2005 totals.
-This improvement will continue by increasing the number of hours served by our volunteers during the 2005-2006 school year.
+The number of cleared volunteers increased from 119 in May of 2005 to 340 in May of 2006.
+This improvement will continue by increasing the number of hours served by our volunteers during the 2006-2007 school year.
 As a result, more support will be given to the instructional staff and provide a cadre of volunteers who can assist in improving the educational services offered at Cypress Elementary.

-Cypress Elementary will maintain or increase the number of volunteer hours documented by school volunteers as evidenced by 2004-2005 Volunteer Log Sheets and qualifying for the Golden Volunteer Award for 2005-2006.
+Cypress Elementary will maintain or increase the number of volunteer hours documented by school volunteers as evidenced by 2006-2007 Volunteer Log Sheets and qualifying for the Golden Volunteer Award for 2006-2007.